History of Slovakia in Timeline

 1999: Rudolf Schuster became President

-In 1999, Rudolf Schuster became the second President of Slovakia, the first directly-elected president.
+In 1999, Rudolf Schuster became the second President of Slovakia, and the first directly-elected president.

-In 1999, due to the repeated failures to elect a new president, Slovakia introduced a direct presidential election.
+In 1999, due to multiple failed attempts by the National Council of Slovakia to elect a new president, a direct presidential election was introduced.

 December 2000: Slovakia became a member of OECD

-On December 14, 2000, Slovakia became a member of the Organisation for Economic Co-operation and Development (OECD).
+On 14 December 2000, Slovakia became a member of the OECD.

 In 2000, Bratislava Airport served 279,028 passengers.

-In the 2000s, Slovakia transformed to a market-driven economy and achieved roughly 6% per capita GDP growth each year from 2000.
+In the 2000s, Slovakia began its transformation into a market-driven economy, averaging roughly 6% per capita GDP growth each year from 2000 to 2008.

-February 2001: Amendment due to EU admission requirements
+February 2001: Constitution amended due to EU admission

-In February 2001, the Constitution was amended due to EU admission requirements.
+In February 2001, the Constitution of the Slovak Republic was amended due to EU admission requirements.

 Since 2002, regions in Slovakia have enjoyed a certain degree of autonomy.